gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

    optimizations based on assumptions of no aliases."

 GNAT follows this recommendation, and goes further by also applying this recommendation to the overlaid variable (`A` in the above example) in this case.
 This means that the overlay works "as expected", in that a modification to one of the variables will affect the value of the other.

+More generally, GNAT interprets this recommendation conservatively for address clauses: in the cases other than overlays, it considers that the object is effectively subject to pragma `Volatile` and implements the associated semantics.

 Note that when address clause overlays are used in this way, there is an issue of unintentional initialization, as shown by this example: